A Stored Table contains query results that have been saved as a new data source. A Data Store is a collection of one or

 When editing your Stored Table, be careful when changing column names.
 Doing so will break any existing charts that are using the Stored Table.

-If you’re creating a Stored Table in SQL Mode, you’ll need to use special syntax to apply a limit.
-At the end of your query, be sure to add:
+If you’re creating a Stored Table in SQL Mode, you’ll need to use special syntax to apply a limit at the end of your query: